-For the MB1222, MB1232, & MB1242 the sensor minimum reported distance is 20-cm.
-However, the I2CXL-MaxSonar-EZ will range and report targets to the front sensor face.
+The sensor minimum reported distance is 20-cm.
+However, the I2CXL-MaxSonar-WR will range and report targets to the front sensor face.
 Large targets closer than 20-cm will typically range as 20-cm.
+For the I2CXL-MaxSonar-WR alternative housings, objects between 3-cm and 20-cm will typically range as 20-cm.